withparadox2/Slowly/README.md

 ## Build
 Install dependencies: `npm install`

-Then start server by executing command: `npm run serve`
+Then start server by executing command: `npm start`

 ### Other commands